 - 1. The Service Coordinator shall provide the parent(s) of eligible children an orientation to the IFSP process. - 2.
-This orientation must be conducted: - in the native language or mode of communication most commonly used by the parents, unless it is clearly not feasible to do so and; - according to all federal and state procedural safeguards - 3.
-The Service Coordinator shall exchange information with the child's primary care physician (PCP) on: - the importance of their involvement in the development of the IFSP: - options available to them to allow their participation in the IFSP development process; - the best way to keep them informed and maintain contact with his or her office; - how to engage the PCP's office in the IFSP reviews and updates
+This orientation must be conducted: - in the native language or mode of communication most commonly used by the parents, unless it is clearly not feasible to do so and; - according to all federal and state procedural safeguards - at a time and place that is convenient for the parent(s) - 3.
+The Service Coordinator shall exchange information with the child's primary care physician (PCP) on: - the importance of their involvement in the development of the IFSP; - options available to them to allow their participation in the IFSP development process; - the best way to keep them informed and maintain contact with his or her office; - how to engage the PCP's office in the IFSP reviews and updates